tiagojsag/playbook/guidelines/security.md

 While not required, it's strongly recommended that you sign your commits using a GPG key to protect against [commit spoofing](https://medium.com/@pjbgf/spoofing-git-commits-7bef357d72f0).
-The process is similar to generating SSH keys, and you can fins the instructions to do so [in this link](https://help.github.com/articles/signing-commits-using-gpg/).
+The process is similar to generating SSH keys, and you can find the instructions to do so [in this link](https://help.github.com/articles/signing-commits-using-gpg/).
 Signed commits will display a "Verified" message next to them - you can see an example of this in PR merge commits.

 ### Deploy keys